-Redevelopment Initiative (2017), strategic initiatives are recommended to promote continued connectivity and to reinforce the identity of North Beach as a livable, inviting, "can't-miss" local and regional destination.
+Redevelopment Initiative (2017), strategic initiatives are recommended to promote continued connectivity and to reinforce the identity of North Beach as a livable, inviting, "can'tmiss" local and regional destination.
 Both North Beach Plans, available separately, should be used to help guide these initiatives.

 North Beach development along and off the waterfront is a reflection of the land's proximity to the bay and vulnerability to flooding and storm events.
 Raised first floors, parking underneath, and other flood mitigation approaches are a common sight, and future development should carefully-follow City zoning, standards, and guidelines.
 Development opportunities exist in the northern area of North Beach near Beach Avenue, where recent single-family cottage development can expand further.
 Additional sites in the central and southern portions of the district will become available for potential development when the current Harbor Bridge infrastructure is removed.
 Opportunities here could include hotels, other tourism-related uses, and surface parking serving the beach and other visitor destinations.
-The DADP does not recomand Surfside Boulevard can help to create a new "North Beach Boulevard" with other pedestrian and bike improvements.
+The DADP does not recommend future development in sensitive lands west of the Harbor Bridge along the interior canal in order to encourage natural landscape and water retention areas, and to focus any development in areas with existing structures and infrastructure.
+Portions of that infrastructure have been upgraded, and additional improvements will be needed to accommodate growth.

 DEVELOPMENT PROGRAM NORTH BEACH

-Building Type/Density Multifamily residential units and hotels with surface parking (some below buildings)

-Typical Height Range 2-5 stories

-Range of Development Quantity (in SF) 1,860,000 sf

-Unit Counts 1,000-1,500 residential units
+Building Type/Density Multifamily residential units and hotels with surface parking (some below buildings) Typical Height Range 2-5 stories Range of Development Quantity (in SF) 1,860,000 sf Unit Counts 1,000-1,500 residential units